Last updated on 2026-01-10

 Program structure

-The Bachelor of Arts - Applied Arts program is designed to be flexible and accommodating, allowing students to shape their educational journey.
-Key features of the program structure include:
+The Bachelor of Arts - Applied Arts program is designed to be flexible and creative, allowing students to tailor their educational experience.
+The program structure includes:

-- Students can begin their studies at either UNB Fredericton or the New Brunswick College of Craft and Design.
+- Students can start at either UNB Fredericton or NBCCD.

-- Students have the option to attend each school in alternate years or complete the requirements at one institution before moving to the other.
+- Students will complete two years at both institutions, with the option to attend each school in alternate years or complete the requirements at one before moving on to the other.

 Featured Experiences

-The Bachelor of Arts - Applied Arts program offers several unique experiences that enhance the learning process:
+The Bachelor of Arts - Applied Arts program offers several unique features that enhance the learning experience:

 Career Options

-Graduates of the Bachelor of Arts - Applied Arts program can pursue a variety of career paths in Canada.
-Here are some potential job options:
+Graduates of the Bachelor of Arts - Applied Arts program can pursue a variety of career paths in Canada, including:

-- Art Director: Responsible for overseeing visual aspects of projects, including advertising campaigns and publications.
+- Art Director: Responsible for overseeing visual aspects of advertising or media campaigns, ensuring a cohesive and appealing design.

-- Graphic Designer: Creates visual content for print and digital media, focusing on aesthetics and communication.
+- Graphic Designer: Creates visual content for print and digital media, using artistic skills to communicate ideas effectively.

-- Curator: Manages collections in galleries or museums, organizing exhibitions and educational programs.
+- Curator: Works in galleries or museums, responsible for organizing exhibitions and managing collections of art and artifacts.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.